harsh183/rabbitmq-intro/programming.md

 # Load Balancing

-And as you could see the `cube` and `square` workers had an almost perfect split of inputs distributed between them.
+* And as you could see the `cube` and `square` workers had an almost perfect split of inputs distributed between them.
 RabbitMQ does good load balancing out of the box.

+* As each part of the pipeline can be scaled independly, we can scale around bottlenecks.

 ---